How to Install Visual Studio Code on Linux Mint (22, 21)

 sudo apt update && sudo apt upgrade

-If your user account does not have sudo privileges, see our guide on creating and adding users to sudoers on Linux Mint before continuing.
+These commands use sudo for system changes.
+If your account is not in the sudoers file yet, follow the guide to create and add users to sudoers on Linux Mint before continuing.

 sudo apt install ca-certificates wget gpg -y

-Download Microsoft’s GPG signing key so APT can verify that packages are authentic and untampered:
+Download Microsoft’s signing key so APT can verify packages from the VS Code repository:

-Add the Microsoft repository using the DEB822 .sources format, which ties the signing key directly to this repo instead of trusting it system-wide:
+Add the Microsoft repository with a DEB822 .sources file so the signing key stays tied to this repository instead of being trusted system-wide:

 Install Visual Studio Code